dogweather/forkful/content/en/powershell/getting-started/starting-a-new-project.md

   \ masterpiece.
 As programmers, we do it to break ground on a fresh idea or implement\u2026"
 lastmod: '2024-03-13T22:45:00.284707-06:00'
 model: gpt-4-1106-preview
-summary: "Starting a new project is about laying the groundwork for your coding masterpiece.\
+summary: Starting a new project is about laying the groundwork for your coding masterpiece.
-  \ As programmers, we do it to break ground on a fresh idea or implement\u2026"
 title: Starting a new project
 weight: 1
 ---